 This is two different sides of the same story.
 Working for money, working to make a living, or working just to get by.
 Working just to work, but feeling absolutely no enjoyment doing so.

 The struggle of not doing what you love is real, waking up to a job that doesn’t light any fire inside of you or pushes you towards your goals and ambitions.
 A lot of people will go through life never experience working doing something they love.
 Some of this is due to educational barriers.
-It’s pretty obvious that a mechanic cannot be a dentist.

 Fear Of The Unknown